PayU-EMEA/woo-payu-payment-gateway/readme.txt

 * PayU - secure form - a secure form collecting credit, debit or prepaid card data will be displayed
 * PayU - Blik - payer will be redirected to Blik's page
 * PayU - installments - payer will be redirected to installment payment form
+* PayU - PayPo - payer will be redirected to PayPo payment form
+* PayU - Twisto - payer will be redirected to Twisto payment form

 Detailed information about each method and its configuration [can be found here](https://github.com/PayU-EMEA/plugin_woocommerce).